Want to give stunning presentations or watch movies on large screens straight from your iPhone? Check out these best mini projectors for iPhones!

 But those days are gone.

 Modern projectors are highly portable and lightweight.
-As such, you can now carry mini projectors wherever you go.
+As such, you can now carry mini projectors wherever you go and project straight from your iPhone.

-Whether you want to give stunning presentations or watch movies with friends in make-shift theaters, these are the best mini projectors on the market in 2019.
+Whether you want to give stunning presentations or watch movies with friends in make-shift theaters, these are the best mini projectors for iPhone on the market in 2019.

 Apeman is an extremely lightweight pocket-sized mini projector that only weighs 0.44 pounds and has physical dimensions of 3.85 x 3.85 x 0.85 inches.
 As such, you can easily carry it around in your pocket and use it to cast a large projection in parties, office events, or anywhere else.